Furthering the art of literature and culture

 “I was very fortunate to be supported by Renaissance One during my one-woman show, Unknown Soldier which toured from September 2023 to July 2024.
 I was impressed by their professionalism and integrity.
 They liaised with venues, dealt with marketing, invoicing and travel and accommodation logistics.
 On a personal level, I found them to be approachable, sensitive to my personal needs and acutely aware of the issues affecting me as a global majority lesbian woman.
 All of this was an essential contribution to the high quality and success of my tour.
 It was a great pleasure to work with them.”

 Jason Allen-Paisant on winning the T.S.
-Eliot Prize
+Eliot Prize and Forward Prize and The Possibility of Tenderness

 ““An adventure so thrilling it makes time fly!””

-2022 to 2024 Highlights at Renaissance One
+2022 to 2025 Highlights at Renaissance One

 Patience Agbabi toured her thrilling fourth and final book of the Leap Cycle series, The Past Master, during 2024 as part of a ten venue tour funded by Arts Council England.
 Take a look at The Leap Cycle blog.
 She also discussed her acclaimed poem Eat Me at a number of events and in schools and you can read the poem and explore its themes here.